Mental Health Integration: what does it take to make it work?

 The above show that the challenge is not an easy one; if you look at any one of these nine principles, they are incredibly challenging to deliver, and require systemic change on a number of levels (e.g. financial, service delivery, leadership).
 There is clearly no ‘one size fits all’ approach and, from a patient experience perspective, integration needs to go beyond mental and physical health services; i.e. health and social care integration with other public services, such as the police, and with schools and employers to name a few.

 Given these challenges, what does it really take to make mental health integration work?
-We will be hosting a webinar on Thursday 4 April from 1pm-2pm to ask this very question to a panel of experts.
-Together we will be discussing questions, challenges and practical solutions to support NHS leaders to deliver mental health integration.
+We held a webinar on Thursday 4 April 2019 from 1pm-2pm to ask this very question to a panel of experts.
+Together we discussed questions, challenges and practical solutions to support NHS leaders to deliver mental health integration.

 - Andy Bell, Deputy CEO, Centre for Mental Health